bdshrk/bdshrk.github.io/portfolio/map-game.md

 - Multiple game speeds.
 - Per country action system.
 - Movement of units using Dijkstra's algorithm.
-  - Units cannot move into areas that they do not have access to (neutral countries)
+  - Units cannot move into areas that they do not have access to (neutral countries.)
   - Units can move via ocean only from ports.
 - Dynamic placement of country name labels.
 - Occupation of enemy countries.